Medical Cannabis for Arthritis

 While THC attaches to CB1 receptors, CBD just impacts CB2 receptors and does not attach to the receptor.
 Instead it entices the body to produce more of its own cannabinoids, creating a positive effect on the body’s pain inflammation responses.

-One primary benefit of CBD oil or cannabis cream for arthritis patients is its positive effect on pain.
+There are different medical cannabis products that can provide relief for arthritis.
+For example, CBD oil or cannabis cream can provide arthritis patients relief in their pain.
 According to the journal Pain, analyzing cannabis and arthritis, indicated that it could prevent joint neuropathy, decrease joint inflammation and serve as a protective layer to the nerves.

 Another study published in the Therapeutic and Clinical Risk Management report even indicated that cannabinoids might be helpful with easing pain for people that suffer from conditions like multiple sclerosis and cancer.

 Healthcare practitioners can authorize medical cannabis for arthritis in a variety of forms including capsules, oils, topical creams, edibles and many others.
-Regardless of whether its cannabis for rheumatoid arthritis or osteoarthritis cannabis products, these products can help you manage the pain and inflammation associated with your condition.
+Regardless of whether it's cannabis for rheumatoid arthritis or osteoarthritis, these products can help you manage the pain and inflammation associated with your condition

 How to Get Medical Cannabis for Arthritis